 - Withdrawal from social situations and normal activities

-- Thoughts of death
+- Thoughts of death or suicide

 Certain medical conditions may also trigger depression, including an underactive thyroid gland, cancer, prolonged pain and other significant illnesses.
-Hormonally-induced depression can arise after childbirth or at menopause as well.
+Hormonally induced depression can arise after childbirth or at menopause as well.

 Additionally, sedatives and high blood pressure medications are linked to depression, according to the NIH.

 To diagnose a person with depression disorder, doctors may ask patients about their family health history, mood and behavior patterns (such as eating and sleeping), and thoughts of suicide.
 They may also ask patients to report their depression symptoms on a printed questionnaire.